-Sun’s out, spots out!
-After months of rain and snow, the sun is a welcome change, but with the sun starting to make regular appearances, so do sun spots.
-Dark spots appear on almost everyone’s skin eventually (there’s a reason they’re also called age spots!) – but are they simply harmless sun spots, or could they be an indication of something more serious, like melanoma AKA. skin cancer?
+Sun spots (AKA Age Spots) appear on almost everyone’s skin eventually but are they simply harmless sun spots, or could they be an indication of something more serious, like skin cancer?
 Let's discuss the difference between sun spots and skin cancer and what you can do to keep the former from becoming the latter.

 PSA beach lovers: if you love the sun or have spent a decent amount of time exposed to it, sun spots – also called “liver spots” or “age spots” – are likely to show up on your skin at one point or another.
 These age spots tend to appear – you guessed it – with age, though younger people aren’t entirely in the clear either.
 Vitamin D in appropriate amounts is good for you, but if you spend lots of time in the sun, you’re most definitely at risk.